MarginaliaSearch/www.marginalia.nu/content/log/97_projects/index.md

 These used to show up in search engines, but I guess no search engine indexes usenet archives anymore.

 In this time I think I was very fascinated with piercing the veil and discovering more about how technology worked.
-Being able to tell the terminal to stuff like move the cursor by outputting secret sequences of characters was so up my alley.
+Being able to tell the terminal to do stuff like move the cursor by outputting secret sequences of characters was so up my alley.

 ## ?
 A BASIC interpreter (?C?) ?